Knobber0/ps4-linux-tutorial/docs/kernel.md

 - Open the config file and change "_git_mirror=" to "_git_mirror="https://github.com/feeRnt/ps4-linux-12xx.git"

+> **NOTE: this kernel is only aoelia-belize go to his repo to find kernels for baikal.**

 - This will clone the 6.15.4 crashniels kernel wen you select it.

 - Example with images will be provided here.